 The allegations came to light after an FBI raid on Copperfield’s Las Vegas warehouse in October 2007.
-The specifics of the allegations were not revealed until months later when the woman who made the complaint filed a lawsuit.
+The raid was highly publicized, but the specifics of the allegations weren’t revealed until months later, when the woman who made the complaint filed a civil lawsuit.

-The woman, a former Miss Washington contestant, said in the lawsuit that she met Copperfield, whose real name is David Kotkin, at a performance in Kennewick, Wash., and was invited to visit his private island in the Bahamas in July 2007.
+The woman, a former Miss Washington contestant, said in the civil suit that she met Copperfield, whose real name is David Kotkin, during a performance in Kennewick, Wash., and was invited to visit his private island in the Bahamas in July 2007.

-The woman alleged that after she arrived, Copperfield sexually assaulted her.
+The woman claimed that once she arrived, Copperfield sexually assaulted her.

 “I’d love to (comment), trust me,” he said, adding that in a larger context, “I’m just a target for that.
 Unfortunately, the court allows that kind of thing to come out.”

-The Web site reported that the woman “has a history of lying” and that “the notion that this woman was trapped on the island is absurd.”
+The Web site claims that the woman “has a history of lying” and that “the notion that this woman was trapped on the island is absurd.”